-- ◆ The exchange rate adjustments triggered a significant increase in the share of exports to GDP, from less than 10 percent in 1951 to almost 50 percent in 1973, when the first oil shock occurred.
-Then beginning in 2001, the share of exports in GDP resumed its climb to more than 75 percent in 2011, helped by the entry of Mainland China into the World Trade Organisation (WTO). - ◆ Similarly, the share of imports in GDP also increased from 15 percent in 1951 to almost 70 percent in 2011, consisting mostly of fuel, raw materials, components and parts, and semi-finished goods. - ◆ The increases in both export and import shares in GDP indicate that the economy of Taiwan is increasingly specialised and benefits from such specialisation.
-They also reflect the rapid growth of international trade in the World.
+The exchange rate adjustments triggered a significant increase in the share of exports to GDP, from less than 10 percent in 1951 to almost 50 percent in 1973, when the first oil shock occurred.
+Then beginning in 2001, the share of exports in GDP resumed its climb to more than 75 percent in 2011, helped by the entry of Mainland China and Taiwan into the World Trade Organisation (WTO).
+Similarly, the share of imports in GDP also increased from 15 percent in 1951 to almost 70 percent in 2011, consisting mostly of fuel, raw materials, components and parts, and semi-finished goods as well as capital goods.

+The increases in both export and import shares in GDP indicate that the economy of Taiwan is increasingly specialised and benefits from such specialisation.
+They also reflect the rapid growth as well as globalisation of World trade, driven in part by the entry of new players such as Mainland China, Russia and India increasing fragmentation of production and finer division of labour.

-Exports and Imports as a Percent of Taiwan GDP
+Chart 9: Exports and Imports as a Percent of Taiwan GDP

-◆ However, conventional measurements of real GDP understate the increases in aggregate social welfare due to international trade.
+However, conventional measurements of real GDP understate the increases in aggregate social welfare due to international trade.
 This is because GDP merely measures the actual outbound movement of the frontier of the domestic production possibilities set but not the actual outbound movement of the frontier of the domestic consumption possibilities (including present and future consumption) set.

-- ◆ Consider a simple two-good example.
+We shall consider a simple two-good example.
 In the absence of international trade, the production possibilities set of an economy is the same as its consumption possibilities set.
 A necessary condition for aggregate social welfare to be at a maximum is that the economy operates on the frontier of its production possibilities set.
-Note that it is not necessary to assume the existence of a social utility or social welfare function for this statement to be valid. - ◆ The point of tangency of the production possibilities set to the domestic relative price line marks the optimal combination of the two goods to be produced in the absence of international trade.
+We should note that it is not necessary to assume the existence of a social utility or social welfare function for this statement to be valid.
+The point of tangency of the production possibilities set to the domestic relative price line marks the optimal combination of the two goods to be produced in the absence of international trade.
 It is also the consumption point of an economy without international trade.

-The Domestic Production Possibilities Set (=Consumption Possibilities Set w/o Trade)
+Chart 10: The Domestic Production Possibilities Set (=Consumption Possibilities Set without Trade)